NikhilKumarMutyala/Price-Prediction-in-Ride-Hailing-Services-based-on-Weather-Conditions/README.md

 We look at the range of values and their distributions using EDA.
 We’ll use simple data manipulation and basic statistical techniques like count_values, missing values, etc for further checks into the data.
 Data exploration supports several purposes:
 * Get familiar with the data
 * Spot signs of data quality problems
-* Set the stage for data preparation steps
+* Set the stage for data preparation steps<br>
  All these are done using visualization for easy interpretation of data.
 SNS countplot, violinplot, barplot, scatterplot, boxplot etc are used.
 We also use matplotlib plots like lineplot, barcharts,subplots, etc for exploring data.

 ### Data Preperation
 The data preparation phase includes five tasks.
 These are